 - You should briefly explain your research question, your method, and your most interesting finding.
 In your presentation you should make some connection back to the topics and/or readings that we have discussed in this class — you can either connect your finding to course material or explain how your research contributes to the literature we have read together as part of this course.

 - After your presentation the class will ask questions of you and your panel.
 Please come prepared to talk in depth about your research and to answer questions about the research process, your findings, how the findings relate to the course, what contribution you are making to the existing literature on your topic, etc.

 For this assignment you will draw on the research proposal, literature review, abstract, paper outline, and the data you have collected through your research to write a polished research paper on your topic.
-The paper must be 15–20 pages, size 12 font, Times New Roman, margins of no larger than 1”.
+The paper must be 15–20 pages, size 12 Times New Roman font, one-inch margins.
 Please note that your bibliography/works cited and any appendices you choose to include will not be counted in the 15-page minimum.

 Required Components for the Final Paper:

 Please make sure to label each section with either a section title (e.g., literature review) or a title that communicates the content of the section (e.g., previous research on culture keeping).

 - Cover Page: The first page of your paper should be a cover sheet that includes a title that communicates the content of your paper, your name, date, title of the class, and any other information you feel is necessary.

 - Abstract (∼250 words): A revised abstract for the paper that is no longer than 250 words.
 This means you may have to substantially cut down the abstract that you handed in for the previous assignment.
 It should be single-spaced and should be placed immediately preceding the introduction.